We're working with you to make a positive impact around the world in more than 35 countries, all 50 United States and your backyard. Support our work

 What the Conservancy Has Done/Is Doing

 Of particular interest is the eared false foxglove (Agalinis auriculata), one of Arkansas' rarest plants.
 In 1998, one eared false foxglove plant was recorded from Columbus Prairie.
-More than 50 individuals were recorded there in the summer of 1999, following a fall prescribed burn.
+More than 50 individuals were recorded there after a fall prescribed burn.